Meet Our Therapists

 maria Costa, MA, LMFT

 Maria Costa earned her B.A. in both Art History and Studio Art (painting) at the College of Charleston, Charleston, SC.
 She has worked as a portrait artist doing commissions which over time, developed her interest in psychology.
-Maria completed her M.A. in Counseling Psychology with an Emphasis in Depth Psychology at Pacifica Graduate Institute in Carpinteria, CA. Since re-locating to Montana, Maria has started training in Emotionally Focused Therapy.
-Whether working with couples or individuals, Maria has found that the EFT approach has a wonderful way of making sense of complex emotional experience.
+Maria completed her M.A. in Counseling Psychology with an Emphasis in Depth Psychology at Pacifica Graduate Institute in Carpinteria, CA.

 Qualifications